LuigimonSoft/SQLUnitTest/README.md

 The library targets **.NET Standard 2.0** so it can be used from .NET Framework and .NET Core applications.

+### Design Principles

+The library follows SOLID principles.
+Test execution logic is separated into discrete *handlers* that implement `ITestCaseHandler`, enabling new test types without modifying the core runner.

 ### Test Case Model

 The base `TestCase` model contains common BDD fields: